alessiorubicini/SwiftSessions/README.md

 **SwiftSessions** is an implementation of [session types](https://en.wikipedia.org/wiki/Session_type) in Swift that enables and enforces bi-directional session-based process communication.

+The library currently supports the following features:
+- session type inference (only with closures)
+- session types with binary branches
+- duality constraints on session types
+- dynamic linearity checking
+- client/server architecture for session initialization

 ## Overview

 ### Programming Styles